-Florida day care owner speaks out after child found dead in van
+Florida day care facility shut down after child found dead in van

 In March 2017, the department found that staff were not "within sight and hearing" of the children during nap time, staff members failed to keep a current record of attendance on hand during a fire drill and staff failed to store medications "out of a child's reach."
 In July, the department said the facility's transportation log failed to include multiple required elements, including destination and arrival times and locations.

+Sims said the DCF provided on-site counseling "regarding the correct way to document transportation" after the facility was cited for transportation documentation.

+Little Miracles Academy then "acknowledged the proper procedure would be followed."
+The department would have reviewed the issue again at the next licensing inspection, Sims said.

-The DCF did not respond to inquiries about whether Little Miracles Academy faced any repercussions for failing to meet these standards.
-Thornton's lawyer said she could not answer whether any changes were made at the facility after the violations were flagged.
+Nesmith said Thornton could not answer whether any changes were made at the facility after the violations were flagged.

-Mina told reporters Tuesday that the DCF is conducting an "operational investigation" of Little Miracles Academy in response to Myles' death.